pelletier197/kotlin-stream-csv/README.md

 ## Known limitations
 As for now, this implementation does not yet respect all specifications of [RFC-4180](https://tools.ietf.org/html/rfc4180).
 - Field containing line breaks is not yet supported
+- Escaping a string is not yet supported